baranovskypd/goodpress/README.md

 ### Authentication

-From Wordpress point-of-view this package is a “remote application” therefore it needs your website to use an [authentication *plugin*](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#authentication-plugins).
+From WordPress point-of-view this package is a “remote application” therefore it needs your website to use an [authentication *plugin*](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#authentication-plugins).
 At the moment, for the sake of simplicity, this package only relies on